 In June 2013, we signed a 10-year agreement with Hanwha that grants Hanwha an exclusive right to sell, distribute and manufacture ElectriPlast® in South Korea.
 Additionally, Hanwha has acquired non-exclusive sales and distribution rights to ElectriPlast® in Japan, Taiwan and China.
 Hanwha is part of the Hanwha Group of companies that collectively form one of the largest conglomerates in South Korea, and is a global supplier in both automotive and consumer goods materials.
+PolyOne is aware of the existing license agreement with Hanwha and our agreement with PolyOne does not affect the Hanwha agreement.

 As an engineered raw material, our technologies will not be sold directly to the general public, but rather to businesses and manufacturers of certain products who will incorporate our technologies as components in the design of their end-products.
-In addition to our current relationships, we are also exploring other opportunities for potential global partnerships in the automotive industry, as well as other industries, including consumer electronics, cable and wire, and telecommunications.
+In addition to our current relationships, we are also exploring other opportunities for potential global partnerships in non-automotive industries, as well as other industries, including consumer electronics, cable and wire, and telecommunications.